kai-niemi/roach-bank/bank-server/README.md

 # Roach Bank Server

-Provides the main bank service implemented with Spring Boot and packaged as a self-contained, executable jar.
+Main bank service implemented with Spring Boot and packaged as a self-contained, executable jar.
-See the [Deployment Guide](../deploy/README.md) on how to deploy it to a single or multi-region AWS or GCE cluster.
+See the [Deployment Guide](../deploy/README.md) on how to deploy it to a single or multi-region AWS, GCE or Azure cluster.

 # Local deployment guide